elanmed/ff.nvim/README.md

 - Results are capped to keep the picker buffer small
 - Icons and highlights can be disabled for especially large codebases

 With these optimizations in place, I average around ~50ms per keystroke on a codebase of 30k files.
-Enable the `benchmark` option to try it for yourself.
+Enable the `benchmark_step`/`benchmark_mean` option to try it for yourself.

 ## Highlight Groups
 - `FFPickerFuzzyHighlightChar`: The chars in a result currently fuzzy matched